 It depends.
 If the article’s behind a hard or combination paywall, you can’t get around it unless someone with an account copies and pastes (or prints out) the article and sends it to you.
 You can also do some Googling to see if anyone else republished the article.

-If the article is protected by a soft paywall, what people often do is simply delete cookies from their computer.
-(What’s a cookie?
+If the article is protected by a soft paywall, what people often do is simply delete cookies (or clear their history) from their computer or browser (What’s a cookie?
 And how do I delete cookies from my computer?)
-Clearing your cookies will restart your monthly quota of articles.
+Clearing your cookies/history will restart your monthly quota of articles.